PhiliDay/MovieApp/README.md

 ## What I want to improve:

 * A more smooth transition of the extension of the cell.
-* I feel like there’s a better way of swapping the image on touch of the button
+* I feel like there’s a better way of swapping the image on touch of the button.
 * Obviously the layout isn’t ideal - all quite squished, alignment of the button looks funky.
+* Differentation in size of ImageView is clunky, would like to make a more efficient way to do this.
+* Currently on click every row expands rather than the individual row

 ## What I would add if I had more time: